During the October 26, 2022 maintenance window, Singularity was removed and replaced with Apptainer. The commands

 - Because login nodes are small and do not provide software, singularity images should be pulled and executed on a compute node.

-The general form to pull and convert a NGC image to a local Singularity image file is:
+To pull and convert this NGC image to a local Apptainer image file, we'll convert this to:

-This Singularity build command will download the app:tag NGC Docker image, convert it to Singularity format, and save it to the local filename local_image.
-For example, to pull the namd NGC container tagged with version 2.12-171025 to a local file named namd.simg saved to your home directory:
+This Apptainer build command will download the app:tag NGC Docker image, convert it to Apptainer format, and save it to the local filename local_image_name.

-Singularity containers are themselves ostensibly read only.
-In order to provide application input and output host directories are generally bound to the container, this is accomplished through the Singularity -B flag.
+Apptainer containers are themselves ostensibly read only.
+In order to provide application input and output host directories are generally bound to the container, this is accomplished through the Apptainer -B flag.
 The format of this flag is

 -B <host_src_dir>:<container_dst_dir>.
 Once a host directory,